Oracle Cloud LLMs: 44% Better Price-Performance

 Logging Service

-Log queries use simple syntax.
-Filter by time range, resource, severity.
-Export results to Object Storage for long-term retention.
+Log queries use a simple syntax to filter by time range, resource, or severity, and results export to Object Storage for long-term retention.

-Integration with SIEM systems via API or streaming.
-Send security events to Splunk, LogRhythm, or custom tools.
+SIEM integration works via API or streaming, so you can send security events to Splunk, LogRhythm, or custom tools.

 Getting Started: First Deployment